-A person under 18 years of age needing a Service Animal is referred to as owner hereafter.
+A person under 18 years of age with a Service Animal is referred to as owner hereafter.

 REPORT INDICENTS IMMEIDATELY TO ANIMAL CONTROL THRU THE WATCH.

-1. All animal owners should have paper or ID vaccination documents reflecting current Rabies Vaccination with vet information at the event in case their animal needs emergency treatment off site.
+1. All animal owners should have paper vaccination documents reflecting current Rabies Vaccination with vet information at the event in case their animal needs emergency treatment off site.

 2. Non-Service Animals are NOT allowed on or in event vehicles for safety reasons.